Olar in Bamberg County, South Carolina — The American South (South Atlantic)

 Nov.
 8, 1843 - Feb.
 12, 1916

 Behold, how good and how pleasant

 in unity !

 Morris families June 2000

 Location.
 33° 10.864′ N, 81° 11.124′ W. Marker is in Olar, South Carolina, in Bamberg County.
 Marker is on Low Country Road / 3rd Street (State Highway 64), on the right when traveling east.
+Located between Dana Street and Carolina Highway (US 321).
 Touch for map.
-Located between Dana Street and Carolina Highway (US 321).
 Marker is in this post office area: Olar SC 29843, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Mountain Home Plantation (approx. 3 miles away); Mizpah Church (approx. 4.2 miles away); Buford's Bridge (approx. 4.4 miles away); Salem Methodist Church (approx. 5˝ miles away); Hilda (approx. 7.3 miles away); Pinewood Plantation (approx. 8.9 miles away); Voorhees College (approx. 9.4 miles away); Battle Of Rivers’ Bridge (approx. 9.7 miles away).